Dog Appetite Stimulant: Natural Ways To Get Your Pup To Eat More!

 Dental Problems

 We all know what it's like to have a cavity or canker sore.
-There's constant throbbing, and it hurts to chew.
+There's constant pain and throbbing, and it hurts to chew.
 This can also happen to your dog.
-If they have dental issues, they may not eat because it hurts to chew hard kibble.
+If they have dental issues, they may not dog to eat much because it hurts to chew hard kibble.

 If your dog has persistent dental problems, a trip to the vet is likely in order.
-The veterinarian will help you assess the issue for a proper diagnosis and potential treatment options.
+The veterinarian will help you assess and treat the health issue for a proper diagnosis and potential treatment options.

 Stress